LassoSoft/Lasso-HTML.mode/README.md

 (square vs. angle brackets) as the opening tag.

-- When member method definitions are separated by commas rather than keywords, a method definition not surrounded by braces will cause the next method to not appear in the navigator sidebar.
+- When member method definitions are separated by commas rather than keywords, a method definition not surrounded by braces will cause the next method not to appear in the navigator sidebar.

 - `[no_square_brackets]` will cause the highlighter to ignore square brackets in plain HTML as well as inside `<script>` and `<style>` blocks, but not inside HTML tags or tag attributes.
-(This is technically fixable, but would make the highlighter far more complex.)
+(This is technically fixable, but would increase the highlighter's complexity considerably.)

   - `[no_square_brackets]` appearing inside a `<script>` or `<style>` block will disable the block's JavaScript or CSS highlighting.

-  - `[no_square_brackets]` isn't recognized when it appears inside a container block or braces block.
+  - `[no_square_brackets]` isn't recognized when it appears among markup that's inside a container block or braces block.

 - A JavaScript action attribute (e.g. `onClick`) or `href` or `src` inside an HTML tag will be highlighted incorrectly if its value contains a Lasso delimiter